skfolio.optimization.SchurComplementary#

 - score(X, y=None)#

-Prediction score.
+Prediction score using the Sharpe Ratio.
 If the prediction is a single

 Portfolio

-, the score is the Sharpe Ratio.
+, the score is its Sharpe Ratio.
 If the prediction is aPopulation

-, the score is the mean of all the portfolios Sharpe Ratios in the population.- Parameters:
+, the score is the mean Sharpe Ratio across portfolios.- Parameters:

 - Xarray-like of shape (n_observations, n_assets)